Written by Gavin Greene on January 19, 2011 at 10:06 pm

 For now, Infinity Ward recommends players stick to known players in private matches, and report any hacked servers directly to Sony.

-One Elder-Geek Member Response to “Infinity Ward: PS3 Hack Brings Serious Online Exploits”
+One thought on “Infinity Ward: PS3 Hack Brings Serious Online Exploits”

 I hate it when hackers mess things up for the people minding their own business.
 However there are some times hackers have done some amazing things (Kinect hacks; seriously MS is JUST now putting out the Dev kits for the thing for PC functions).